jkroepke/helm-secrets/docs/Secret Driver.md

 [helm-secrets] Removed: tests/assets/values/sops/secrets.yaml.dec
 ```

-## Explicitly specify binary path
+## Explicitly specify a binary path

-If e.g. sops is installed at the non-default location or if you have multiple versions of sops on your system, you can use `HELM_SECRETS_$DRIVER_PATH` to explicitly specify the sops binary to be used.
+If e.g. `sops` is installed at the non-default location or if you have multiple versions of sops on your system, you can use `HELM_SECRETS_$DRIVER_PATH` to explicitly specify the sops binary to be used.

 ```bash
 # Example for in-tree drivers via environment variable